Lessons from the Wendy's dynamic pricing controversy that every QSR operator should understand before communicating about digital menu capabilities.

 Communication Strategy

-Lead with customer benefit:
+Lead with customer benefit

-- "Our new digital boards let us show you deals faster"
+- “Our new digital boards let us show you deals faster.”

-- NOT "Our new boards give us pricing flexibility"
+- NOT “Our new boards give us pricing flexibility.”

-Avoid loaded terminology:
+Avoid loaded terminology

 - “Flexible content” instead of “dynamic pricing”